Quasi-gradients of discrete parameters

 This is exactly the STE procedure.

-In this view, STE is nothing other than a numerically-stable implementation of MD under the mirror map induced by the projection \(P\).
+In this view, STE is simply a numerically stable implementation of MD under the mirror map induced by the projection \(P\).
 Mirror Descent provides the missing theoretical foundation for why STE works so well in practice: it is simply gradient descent in a dual space tailored to the geometry of quantization.

-This is kinda wild.
-It is not clear at all to me that mirror descent should have generalised to discrete spaces, which shows I am thinking about it wrong.
+This is kind of wild.
+It’s not at all clear to me that mirror descent should have generalized to discrete spaces; maybe I’m thinking about it wrong.

-We will be violating a lot of the mirror descent assumptions in the NN setting (surely some kind of convexity violation).
-I wonder if you could recover mirror descent theory in the vicinity of an optimum or something?
+We’ll be violating many of the mirror descent assumptions in the NN setting (there’s surely some kind of convexity violation).
+I wonder whether we could recover mirror descent theory in the vicinity of an optimum or something?
 This dual space perspective looks handy.

 1.2 STE as a Bayes procedure

-Meng, Bachmann, and Khan (2020) is another attempt to justify that devises a Bayesian update corresponding to the STE, as seen in NN quantization.
+Meng, Bachmann, and Khan (2020) is another attempt to justify the STE; it devises a Bayesian update corresponding to the STE, as seen in NN quantization.

 2 Stochastic gradients via REINFORCE

-The classic generic REINFORCE/Score function method for estimating gradients of expectations of functions of random variables can be used to estimate gradients of functions of discrete random variables as a special case.
-There are particular extra tricks used in practice for discrete random variables to keep it performant; see e.g. (Grathwohl et al. 2018; Liu et al. 2019; Mnih and Gregor 2014; Tucker et al. 2017).
+The classic generic REINFORCE/Score function method for estimating gradients of expectations can be used to estimate gradients of functions of discrete random variables as a special case.
+There are extra tricks used in practice for discrete random variables to keep it performant; see, e.g., (Grathwohl et al. 2018; Liu et al. 2019; Mnih and Gregor 2014; Tucker et al. 2017).

 3 Gumbel-(soft)max